AI Contract Reviewer

 Standard protections a fair version of this contract usually includes but this one doesn't — the gaps are often the real risk.

-@vustbot · Today @vustbot can already read a pasted contract clause and explain it in chat — free tier, no card.
-Press the waitlist button to vote for a dedicated structured reviewer (risk flags, missing-protection checks) built for exactly this job.
+@vustbot reads a pasted contract clause and explains it in chat — free tier, no card.
+Use the button for early access to the dedicated structured reviewer: risk flags and missing-protection checks built for exactly this job.

 Honest scope — what this is and isn't